bocke/bocke/README.md

 ### About this profile

-This profile mostly contains mirrors of projects from around of web and "git-osphere" that I find interesting.
+This profile mostly contains mirrors of projects from around the web and the "git-osphere" that I find interesting.
 Also check-out my ⭐starred repositories.
 A lot of interesting stuff from all over GitHub.

 ### About me